FAQ

 All Pascha products are certified vegan.

-All of our Pascha products are USDA certified.
+All of our Pascha products are USDA certified by CSI.

 All of our Pascha products are Kosher certified.